spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

 # Consuming Artifacts in Manifests

-Generally, artifacts represent resources that you update as a part of your deployment/delivery piplines.
+Generally, artifacts represent resources that you update as a part of your deployment/delivery pipelines.
 Given that Docker images and ConfigMaps are what will likely be updated within a manifest, we provide easy, first-class ways of injecting them into your manifests.
 If you're familiar with [Pipeline Expressions](/guides/user/pipeline-expressions) and are curious why we don't just rely on those, read [why not pipeline expressions](#why-not-pipeline-expressions) below.

-Spinnaker will replace fields in your manifest based on a simple heuristic:
+Spinnaker replaces fields in your manifest based on a simple heuristic:

   _When a field's referenced type and value match an incoming artifact's type and name, the field's value is replaced with the artifact's reference_

 A "field's referenced type" sounds ambiguous, but in practice, it is straightforward.
-The field `spec.template.spec.containers.*.image` will always refer to a Docker image, so clearly it matches the artifact type `docker/image`.
-The field `spec.template.spec.volumes.*.configMap.name` will always refer to a ConfigMap, so it clearly matches the artifact type `kubernetes/configMap`.
+The field `spec.template.spec.containers.*.image` always refers to a Docker image, so clearly it matches the artifact type `docker/image`.
+The field `spec.template.spec.volumes.*.configMap.name` always refers to a ConfigMap, so it clearly matches the artifact type `kubernetes/configMap`.
 The same logic applies throughout.

 Let's go through an example to make this clear: